PRYOR’S PLACE

 much so, that they prominently displayed Pryor on their ads for their 1984

-line-up and made it the central focus of a preview show the night of Friday,
+line-up and made it the central focus of their preview show, Saturday’s the

-Place was written and co-produced by Evanier, hosted by Joyce DeWitt and featured Howie Mandel (who
+was written and co-produced by Evanier, hosted by Joyce DeWitt and

 clips from Place, along with other